 “That’s not unique to vaccines at all,” Dr. McRae adds.
 “Most people get through them just fine.
 It might mean a day or two not feeling well and using an acetaminophen (such as Tylenol) does help you get through that.”

 “So yes, in the short run, there could be some discomfort.
 It’s very much worth it for the benefit that it gives us.”

 That’s because we know the effects of actually getting the COVID-19 virus, and for many people, those symptoms last a lot longer than a couple of days.
-COVID-19 has killed more than half a million people in the United States alone.
+COVID-19 has killed more than 600,000 people in the United States alone.
 Thousands have spent days, weeks, even months on a ventilator in ICU rooms.
 Others have experienced milder symptoms, but the fatigue, shortness of breath, rash, body aches made them miserable for a lot longer than a couple of days.

 “I will say that since this pandemic has broken out, as a physician, this is some of the hardest times I’ve ever experienced, watching so many people die, watching people that we really cannot help succumb to this virus,” says Dr. Akinniran Abisogun, cardiologist with St. Joseph’s/Candler Physician Network – SouthCoast Cardiology.
 “A little soreness for one day versus having a tube down your throat, on multiple medications to keep your blood pressure up, there’s no comparison.”

 “I would definitely say the side effects of the vaccination, which are minimal, are much better than the disease.”

 The Centers for Disease Control & Prevention and Food & Drug Administration continuously monitor vaccinations after they’ve been given with a tracking system called Vaccine Adverse Event Reporting System (VAERS).
 VAERS accepts reports of any adverse event following vaccination, even if it is not clear the vaccine caused the problem.
 The CDC and FDA further investigate these reports.